Use mosaic tiles to make a beautiful heart suncatcher to display in the window for Valentine’s Day. Also a great light table activity!

 It worked so well!

-The colorful mosaic tiles really glow in the light!
+The colorful mosaic tiles of the heart suncatcher really glow in the light!

 A note about the tiles:

 I bought our mosaic tiles from Discount School Supply.
 When I started writing this post about the suncatchers, I thought I’d be able to say that you can get these sorts of translucent plastic tiles anywhere—even the dollar store.
-But I haven’t seen them in the stores and haven’t been able to find any in my online searches.
+But I haven’t seen them in the stores.
 Does anyone know where you can get something like this?
 I recommend the DSS tiles without reservation, but was hoping to give you another option in case you didn’t want to order online.
 (I know you can get glass tiles and gems at craft stores and they are great for the light table, but would likely be too heavy and bulky for a contact paper suncatcher.)